practice-lab-ucla/VLMnav/readme.md

 │  │  │  │  │  │  ├── val_unseen/
 ```
 ## API Key
 To use the Gemini models like we have set up, paste an api key into the .env file for the variable called GEMINI_API_KEY.
-To use a different VLM, we define a VLM class in src.vlm.py that can be extended to implement any VLM
+External contributors added support for the OpenAI API.
+To use a different VLM, we define a VLM class in src.vlm.py that can be extended to implement any VLM.
+If you implement others and are interested in sharing it, feel free to open a pull request.

 # 🚀 Trajectory Visualization